Budibase/website/content/blog/updates/2023/pricing-v3.md

 **Enterprise plan:**

-- No changes, but lots of new features have been introduced!
-Enterprise pricing will be determined by the number of creators/users within your account as well as the level of support required.
+- All current enterprise customers are on annual contracts so the pricing changes will not affect you until renewal.
+At renewable, we can provide a custom quote based on the number of app creators/app users within your account as well as the level of support required.